WAWF Support Services

 Rejected Cost Vouchers & Delayed Payments?
 You Need WAWF Help!

 One of the more critical steps in Government Contracting---and probably the most important to your business---is getting paid!
-This can be another hurdle contractors find frustrating.
-This requires a proper invoice and other documentation (as applicable per the contract) be submitted to the proper authority at the agency you are dealing with.
-Any deviation from the precisely defined format or process can result in delays in payment.
+Unfortunately, working within the Wide Area Work Flow system can be difficult, painstaking, and confusing (and the WAWF HelpDesk may not always have an answer, as many defense contractors come to realize).
+Getting paid requires a proper invoice and other documentation be submitted to the proper authority at the agency you are dealing with (as applicable per the contract).
+Any deviation from the precisely defined format or process can result in rejections and costly delays in payment.

-At ReliAscent, we understand the importance of invoicing the Federal Government or prime contractors accurately, in a timely manner, and collecting what’s due.
 Electronic systems such as the Wide Area Workflow (or WAWF system) are becoming more common but they can be difficult for the inexperienced to manage.
-ReliAscent knows the system and how to make it work for you to improve your cashflow.
+Our experts have extensive experience with each system and how to make it work for you to improve your cashflow--even if you are working with other systems such as ACM$ - Award Cash Management System (used by NSF), and PMS - Payment Management System (used by NIH).

 Case Study 1